airpair/unit-testing-angularjs-applications/post.md

 ####Code

-We layout a simple service with a couple of synchronous methods and one asynchronous that use the native `$http` service to query an external API for data.
+We lay out a simple service with a synchronous method that calculates the factorial and one asynchronous that uses the native `$http` service to query an external API for data.

 ```javascript
 angular.module('myServiceModule', [])